We are focused on stewardship-based citizen science and service-learning, and we maintain educational programs under these Guiding Principles.

 - Partnering with the Oregon Department of Corrections to provide vocational training and science education opportunities to incarcerated adults the through the Sustainability in Prisons Project – Oregon

 Please contact us if you have any questions or wish to form a partnership.

 You can view all Ecological Education Program reports.

 IAE is part of the Sustainability in Prisons Project – Oregon Network, working to bring science and nature opportunities into prisons.
-We work closely with Department of Corrections and other partners to provide unique and meaningful activities to incarcerated men and women in conjunction with helping our natural environment.
+We work closely with Department of Corrections and other partners to provide unique and meaningful service-learning opportunities to incarcerated men and women.

 - Growing native plants in school greenhouses